shorn/zinc/readme.md

-This repo is for learning about Cognito and aws-cdk.
+This repo is for my learning about Cognito and aws-cdk.

+Began life as a Proof-of-Concept ("PoC") for https://kopi.cloud, but it just. keeps. growing. :)

 ## Functionality